 6. Setting the Wrong Discount

-Bookstores’ expectation is that you will set your book’s discount at 55 percent.
-You’re given the option to do so when you set your book up with IngramSpark.
-Anything less than 55 percent, and you may prevent your book from being ordered by bookstores and wholesalers.
+Bookstores want to receive their standard trade discount when they buy a book from a distributor or wholesaler like Ingram.
+Offering a 55% wholesale discount will allow booksellers to receive their expected trade discount.
+You’re given the option to set your discount at 55% when you set your book up with IngramSpark.
+Anything less than 55%, and you may prevent your book from being ordered by bookstores and wholesalers.
 Just as is the case in some of the scenarios above, you risk losing sales if you don’t adhere to book industry protocols and book standards, but it’s not too late to change your discount if you set it too low.

 7. Omitting Metadata That Matters